The Waterloo School Board voted for an Operating Expense Referendum Question on the April 4 2023 election

 Pool and Fitness Center

-The Pool and Fitness Center are primarily operated through a separate fund of money known as Fund 80, which serves
+The Pool and Fitness Center are primarily operated through a separate fund of money known as Fund 80, which

 as a Community Service Fund.
-This money is separate from the main operational funds of the school district and is
+This money is separate from the main operational funds of the school district and

 not part of this operational funding referendum.